Updated: Dec 29, 2020

 It's fascinating to observe the difference between bathroom etiquette in San Diego and Mexico.
 Mostly because it's so drastically different.

-Some people in San Diego express disgust at the way Mexicans handle toilet paper in the bathroom stalls.
-There is a good reason though why we throw toilet paper in the trash container, and San Diegans throw it in the toilet.
+There is a good reason why we have to throw toilet paper in the trash container, whereas San Diegans throw it in the toilet.

-Plumbing systems are unable to handle much more than organic matter.
-It is not infrequent for flooding to occur because of clogged pipes here, so we don't take this matter lightly.
+Plumbing systems are unable to handle much more than organic matter here.
+It is not infrequent for flooding to occur because of clogged pipes.
+It's important to follow the local custom while visiting.

 Before you visit Mexico, know the bathroom etiquette: